skellis46/slipbox/nonduality.md

 Also this big claim:

 > The term nonduality encompasses a unified experience in which the boundaries between self and environment dissolve.
-This ex- perience of nonduality seems to underlie the experience of flow. [@lynch-2021-role p.1649]
+This experience of nonduality seems to underlie the experience of flow. [@lynch-2021-role p.1649]

+- see [[Julianna M. Lynch & Allison S. Troy - The Role of Nonduality in the Relationship Between Flow States and Well-Being]] for literature note

 ---